Hera (space mission): Construction and testing

-Hera's Core Module and Propulsion Module have been connected at OHB Bremen in Germany in August 2023.
-In November 2023, the spacecraft has completed acoustic testing at ESTEC in the Netherlands.
+Hera's Core Module and Propulsion Module were connected at OHB Bremen in Germany in August 2023.
+In November 2023, the spacecraft completed acoustic testing at ESTEC in the Netherlands.
 The Milani CubeSat, integrated in Italy, and the Juventas CubeSat, integrated in Denmark, were delivered to ESTEC for integration with Hera in March 2024.
 The spacecraft moved to final testing in March 2024.
 In September 2024, Hera was transported to Florida by Antonov Airlines's AN-124 cargo aircraft.